ascott18/sisyphus/readme.md

     * This includes execute permission.
 Cached version of the compiled Laravel blade templates are stored here, and they need to be executable.
     * This directory contains compiled views, sessions (if the session driver is set to 'file'), and caches (if the cache driver is set to 'file').
     * The following should get permissions set up sufficiently:
-        * `sudo chown -R www-data:www-data` to set the appropriate owner and group of all the files.
+        * `sudo chown -R www-data:www-data` to set the appropriate owner and group of all the files in the project.
         * `sudo chmod -R 755 storage/` to set the appropriate permissions for /storage.

 ### PHP Configuration
 This application requires the following PHP extensions.
 There is a good chance they are all already installed and enabled.
 Check `phpinfo()` output to check if any are missing.
+You can also check the output of `php -m` to see if they are installed.

 * OpenSSL PHP Extension (`openssl`)
     * Look for "OpenSSL support" in `phpinfo()`